Our 2013 Board of Directors

 Ms. Thomson is the recipient of more than 50 recognition and leadership awards over the course of her career.
 She was a member of the steering committee of the California Coalition for Compassionate Care and chaired the POLST Task Force.
 Thomson also served on the advisory committee of the California Health Care Forum.
 She served as Chair of the Sacramento Regional Council of Governments (SACOG), the Yolo Natural Heritage/JPA, Legislative Committee of the Yolo-Solano Air Quality Management District, the Future of the Safety Net in Yolo County, the Yolo County Children's Alliance and the First 5 Yolo Children and Families Commission.

-Ms. Thomson currently serves on the Credentialing Committee and Medical Policy/Quality Committees and as the board representative to the Sutter Davis Medical Executive Committee.
+Ms. Thomson currently chairs the Credentialing, Safety & Quality and Governance, Nominating & Compliance committees.
+Additionally, she serves on the Executive and Finance & Planning committees, and as the board representative to the Sutter Davis Medical Executive Committee.
 She is a member of the National Advisory Council for the Bette Irene Moore School of Nursing, UC Davis Health Systems.